tomaszoczkowicz/ProductionPointsCounter/README.md

 # ProductionPontsCounter

-This app shows current orders on the display in the production hall in OknoPlus.
+This app shows current orders on the display in the production hall in a window manufacturing company

 ## Table of contents
 * [General info](#general-info)